-Gather CX intelligence to gain insight on customer experiences
+Gathering CX intelligence to gain insights on customer experiences

-Now that your teams are enabled with process, goals, and purposeful CX data, it’s time to use this data to uncover actionable insights.
+Now that your teams are enabled with process, goals, useful operational data and purposeful CX data, it’s time to use this information to uncover actionable insights.

 First off, the ease and quality of your customer experience analysis really comes down to choosing the right customer experience management platform.
-Besides being able to create and deliver CX surveys, your CXM solution should provide the following analysis capabilities:
+Besides being able to create and deliver CX surveys, your Customer Experience Management solution should provide the following analysis capabilities:

-Your first level of analysis should simply be reading the survey feedback as it comes in.
-There may be obvious insights that you can act on quickly without further analysis.
+- Read the survey feedback as it comes in – there may be obvious insights that you can act on quickly without further analysis.

-Next, categorize your feedback.
-As you review, use filtering, tags, and imported customer data to add layers of segmentation to the feedback that will enable meaningful analysis.
+- Categorize your feedback – as you review, use filtering, tags, and imported customer data to add layers of segmentation to the feedback that will enable meaningful analysis.

-Dive deeper by comparing the feedback and CX scores across the segments you’ve created.
-This process is called cross-tab analysis.
-You might be familiar with this method in a pivot table in Excel, but your CXM platform should have this capability built in.
+- Dive deeper by comparing the feedback and CX scores across your segments – this process is called cross-tab analysis, and your Customer Experience Management platform should have this capability built-in.

 Taking CX action to improve customer experiences

-With customer experience insights in tow, you are now ready to take action to improve customer experiences, outcomes, and sentiment.
+With customer experience insights under your belt, you are now ready to take action to improve customer experiences, outcomes, and sentiment.

-Closing the loop is a proactive activity and something that should be done with not only those who rate an experience poorly or flag issues to support, but also with those whose sentiment towards your business is positive.
-For instance:
+Closing the loop is a proactive activity and something that should be done not only with those who rate an experience poorly or flag issues to your customer support team, but also with those whose sentiment towards your business is positive.

-Leverage insights and feedback to improve marketing efforts
+Step 2: Leverage insights and feedback to improve marketing results

-More positive customer experiences will also lead to more positive customer testimonials and reviews you can use to boost conversion rates on your website and drive more prospects from review sites.
-While not every happy customer will provide reviews or testimonials on their own, customer feedback powered reputation marketing can help you be proactive in getting more customers to do so.
+More positive customer experiences will lead to more positive customer testimonials and reviews you can use to boost conversion rates on your website and drive more prospects from review sites.
+While not every happy customer will provide reviews or testimonials on their own, customer feedback-powered reputation marketing can help you be proactive in getting more customers to do so.

 As you build out your Customer Experience Management (CXM) program, your organization will collect more and more definitive insights.
-You will uncover high-impact opportunities for customer experience improvement and business growth that you may not be able to implement right away.
+You will uncover high-impact opportunities to increase customer satisfaction with their experiences and to grow your business.
+However, you may not be able to implement them right away.

-If the same issues continue to arise, don’t just play a game of whack-a-mole with stop-gap fixes.
+If the same issues continue to arise, don’t just implement stop-gap fixes.
 Gather enough insight to make informed decisions on how to address customer concerns with new product developments or policy changes.

 With your CX data and insights accessible across your organization, encourage everyone to share their ideas on how real, transformative improvements can be made.

 The Delighted Customer Experience Management platform is built for organizations ready to dive into CXM with ease and affordability.
-Everything detailed in this guide, from CX surveying to analysis and action can be done in one tool with no technical expertise required.
-Create a free account and get started today!
+Everything detailed in this guide, from CX surveying to analysis and action, can be done with our experience management software – no technical expertise required.